cinchapi/gradle-concourse-plugin/README.md

 # gradle-concourse-plugin
-This plugin takes a project with Concourse plugins and packages them into a bundle that can be installed with the `concourse plugins install <file>` command.
+This plugin takes a project with Concourse plugins and packages them into a bundle that can be installed with the `concourse plugins --install <file>` command.

 In particular, this plugin packages a project into a common bundle structure